Losses/rune/README.md

 ## Installation and Running

-Rune offers [CI builds](https://github.com/Losses/rune/actions) for Linux (including SteamOS), Windows, and macOS.
-You can find the latest versions on the Release page.
+We encourage you to purchase and use Rune through the official channels available in the software stores mentioned above, as these are maintained by the Rune team.

+However, if you have specific needs, you can choose to build your own binary package, download the [CI-provided binary builds](https://github.com/Losses/rune/actions) or use community-maintained packages like Scoop, Homebrew, and Flatpak.
+Please note that while some of these packages are acknowledged and supported by Rune developers, they are not officially maintained by Rune.
+We do not guarantee their stability or security.

-Alternatively, you can compile your own binary package.
+If you want to compile your own binary package.
 The [documentation](https://github.com/Losses/rune/blob/master/documents/compiling.md) and [CI scripts](https://github.com/Losses/rune/blob/master/.github/workflows/build.yml) serve as excellent references.

+Additionally, when using these unofficial sources, **you should still purchase a genuine license**.

 ## Release Policy